WICG/webmonetization/docs/api.md

 The `allow` attribute continues to support multiple permissions when using `monetization`.
 For example, `<...allow="monetization; fullscreen">`.

 If the parent page contains the Web Monetization `meta` tag and multiple monetized iframes, then payment is split between all monetized frames.
 Whether the payment is split evenly is a matter of payment rate.
-Coil, for example, splits payments evenly; however, the standard doesn't require providers to do so.
+Coil, for example, had split payments evenly; however, the standard doesn't require providers to do so.